Queenstown Tasmania : A feature packed town at the end of urbanisation.

 Queenstown Railway station circa 1899

 Built around the success of the Smelter and Railway, Queenstown quickly grew to boast a population exceeding 5000.
-Robert Sticht was appointed the General Manager of the company and a stately mansion was built for the family of Robert and Marion.
-This mansion, built on a hill with a befitting grand outlook is ironically named Penghana House from the ramshackle shanty village beside the initial smelter.
+Robert Sticht was appointed the first General Manager of the Mt Lyell Mining and Railway Company and a stately grand mansion was built in which Robert, Marion and their three sons Robert Jr, Hadwell and Chester would live.
+This mansion, built on a hill with a befitting grand outlook over Queenstown is named Penghana House in tribute to the ramshackle shanty village beside the initial smelter.

 Penghana House circa 1898